Giacomo Leopardi: A se stesso

 "A se stesso" (To himself) is an 1833 canto in which Leopardi talks to his heart.
 The last deceit, love, is dead too.
 He thought that love was one of the few things that makes life worth living but he changed his mind after his beloved Fanny's refusal.
 She, moreover, was in love with Antonio Ranieri, Leopardi's best friend, who remained with the poet until the end.
-His desire, his hope, his "sweet deceits" are ended.
-His heart has beaten all his life but it's time for it to stop beating and staying still.
+His desire, his hope, and his "sweet deceits" are ended.
+His heart has beaten all his life but it's time for it to stop beating and stay still.
 There is no place for hope anymore.
 All he wants is dying, because death is the only good gift nature has given to human beings.
 In "Love and Death", love was still considered a good thing because when you are in love you have stronger feelings, you feel alive in an always new way.
-Now he has become skeptical also about love, because if he can't have Fanny, nothing remains for him in life.
+Now he has become sceptical also about love, because if he can't have Fanny, nothing remains for him in life.
 He just wants to die, to make all the suffering end.
 Death is a gift as it is the end of all human pain, which is inevitable because it's in the essence of men, it's in the cruel project of nature.
-The last verse is "e l'infinita vanità del tutto" which means "and the infinite vanity of the whole" and it indicates the inanity of human life and human world.
+The last verse is "e l'infinita vanità del tutto" which means "and the infinite vanity of the whole" and it indicates the inanity of human life and the human world.